percona/pmm-doc/docs/setting-up/server/helm.md

 ## Use Helm to install PMM server on Kubernetes clusters

+!!! note alert alert-primary "Availability"
+    This feature is available starting with PMM 2.29.0.

 !!! summary alert alert-info "Summary"
     - Install
     - Configuration parameters